-The Function of a Dental Assistant
+The Role of Dental Assistants

 - Setting and verifying appointments

 - Readying patients for teeth treatments and cleanings

 - Readying X-ray machines and processing X-rays

 - Purchasing office and dental supplies

 Certification and licensing requirements for dental assistants deviate by state, so check with the Illinois dental board for your state’s regulations.
 Assistants working with X-ray machines most likely will need to be licensed and certified.
 A large number of dental assistants who are either required or decide to become certified take the Certified Dental Assistant (CDA) exam provided by the Dental Assisting National Board (DANB).

 Dental Assistant Training Programs